- What does the National Cristina Foundation do?

 - What are the tax benefits to corporate donors?

 The IRS code provides for a tax deduction for property donated to a charitable organization identified through the National Cristina Foundation under applicable rules and regulations.
 For Corporate donors, tax deductions are usually limited to the amount of the donor’s tax basis in the property contributed.
 A Donor Acknowledgement Letter is provided upon the completion of the donation process.
 That letter reflects the year in which a partner organization receives the equipment.
 Confirm eligibility for the deductions with your own tax adviser.
 Warehousing and shipping costs are also tax deductible under applicable rules and regulations.
 Value estimates of your donations can be obtained from www.usedprice.com for a nominal charge.
-IRS requires that the donor establish the free market value of their contributions.
+IRS requires that the donor establish the fair market value of their contributions.

 - Will my equipment definitely be accepted?